 Where the parents of the child are unmarried, the mother automatically has parental responsibility, but the father does not.
 He can acquire it by either by being named on the child’s birth certificate (for children born since 2 December 2016) or by entering into a written Parental Responsibility Agreement (in a specified form) with the mother or by court order.
 Other people can also have parental responsibility for a child if they have a residence order in their favour in respect of the child.

 More than one person can have parental responsibility for a child at any one time, and each of them may exercise that parental responsibility independently, except for matters which require the consent of all those with parental responsibility, e.g. adoption, change of name or permanent removal from the jurisdiction.

-A person who has parental responsibility cannot transfer or surrender it, but they can arrange for some aspects of their parental responsibility to be met by someone else acting on their behalf, e.g. a child minder.
+A person who has parental responsibility cannot transfer or surrender it, but they can arrange for some aspects of their parental responsibility to be met by someone else acting on their behalf, e.g. a childminder.
 The making of any such arrangement does not prevent the person with parental responsibility being ultimately responsible for the child.
 A person who does not have parental responsibility, but has the actual care of the child may do what is reasonable in all the circumstances to safeguard or promote the child’s welfare.
-A parent who has parental responsibility for a child can appoint someone else to take his or her place as the child’s guardian in the event of his or her death.
+A parent who has parental responsibility for a child can appoint someone else to take their place as the child’s guardian in the event of their death.

 Residence and contact

 It is expected that children will live with both of their parents but when parents separate another arrangement is usually necessary.
 The Family Court will only get involved if there is a disagreement between parents.
 The best people to make the arrangements are the parents and so there is encouragement for parents to communicate with each other in the best interests of the children.